-The "Most Anticipated Indian Movies and Shows" widget tracks the real-time popularity of relevant pages on IMDb, and displays those that are currently generating the highest number of pageviews on IMDb.
+The "Most Anticipated New Indian Movies and Shows" widget tracks the real-time popularity of relevant pages on IMDb, and displays those that are currently generating the highest number of pageviews on IMDb.

 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

-Tamasha is about the journey of someone who has lost his edge in trying to follow socially acceptable conventions of society.
+Tamasha is about the journey of someone who has lost his edge in trying to follow acceptable conventions of society.
 The film is based on the central theme of abrasion and loss of self that happens in an attempt to find oneself.Written by

 98 of 119 people found this review helpful.